npatel111/Sample_Mobile_End_Card/README.md

 # Sample_Mobile_End_Card

-This is a sample static web page serve as a mobile end card!
+This is a sample static web page to serve as a mobile end card!

 The example ad campaign I used as a guideline is below: